-preoccupations underlay Ralph Weldon's work.
-The English Benedictine had studied among the Maurists in Pontlevoy, and his memorials bore the imprint of their thought.
-The library of St Edmund's in Paris, which Weldon organised, contained the Traité des études monastiques, and he frequently referred to Mabillon's or his followers' source critique.26 However, while the Maurists had encouraged members of their congregation to write the history of their own house and its immediate surroundings, Weldon's Memorials were not the history of a localised house on the Continent, but the narrative of the Benedictine mission.
-Fittingly, he started out his account with a discussion of Saint Augustine's mission to England - Weldon claimed that Augustine had been a Benedictine and as a consequence that the early modern Benedictine mission continued the line from the earliest Christians in England - and persisted in framing his sources as a narrative of a conversion mission.27 He drew parallels between the work of the sixteenth-century Cardinal Pole, the apostle Saint Andrew, and Saint Boniface.28 Continuing that line of apostles, English Catholics abroad and at home were united in their common mission of converting England.
+proportion of the Maurists' work was devoted to the history of their monasteries.
+Maurist preoccupations underlay Ralph Weldon's work; the English Benedictine had studied among the Maurists in Pontlevoy, and his 'Memorials' bore the imprint of their thought.
+The library of St Edmund's in Paris, which Weldon organized, contained the Traité des études monastiques, and he frequently referred to Mabillon's or his followers' source critique.
+However, while the Maurists had encouraged members of their congregation to write the history of their own house and its immediate surroundings, Weldon's 'Memorials' were not the history of a localized house on the Continent, but the narrative of the Benedictine mission.
+Fittingly, he started his account with a discussion of Saint Augustine's mission to England -Weldon claimed that Augustine had been a Benedictine and that as a consequence the early modern Benedictine mission continued the line from the earliest Christians in England - and persisted in framing his sources as a narrative of a conversion mission.
+He drew comparisons from the work of the sixteenth-century Cardinal Pole, the apostle Saint Andrew, and Saint Boniface.
+Continuing that line of apostles, English Catholics abroad and at home were united in their common mission of converting England.

 The interconnection between past and future was worked into the narrative these collections told.
 Constructing a long line of conversions of England, and delineating the role of martyrs and missionaries, the expatriate writers sometimes explicitly continued that succession and anticipated that successful past missions guaranteed future successes.
-Thus Christopher Grene included Robert Persons' Treatise of Three Conversions (1603) in his collection.29 Through his narrative of the past, Persons had also set an agenda for an English Catholic future.
-He did this very explicitly through his discussion of Saint Boniface, the English saint who played a central role in converting German tribes to Christianity in the
+Thus Christopher Grene included Robert Persons' Treatise of Three Conversions (1603) in his collection.
+Through his narrative of the past, Persons had also set an agenda for an English Catholic future.
+He did this very explicitly through his discussion of Saint Boniface, the English saint who played a central role in converting German tribes to Christianity in the eighth century.
+Persons thought that this prefigured the role England could play once it was reconverted again:

-Damien Blanchard, 'A Propos D'un Texte de Dom Racine (1699-1777).
-Les Mongraphies D'abbayes, de Dom Mabillon Aux éditeurs Du XIXe Siècle', in Daniel-Odon Hurel (ed.), Erudition et Commerce épistolaire: Jean Mabillon et La Tradition Monastique (Paris, 2003).

-26 Douai Abbey, Woolhampton, 'St Gregory's Paris Library Catalogue', 129.
+- Marie-Louise Auger, 'Les Mauristes et L'histoire Des Provinces de France', in Daniel-Odon Hurel (ed.), Erudition et Commerce épistolaire: Jean Mabillon et La Tradition Monastique (Paris, 2003); Damien Blanchard, 'A Propos D'un Texte de Dom Racine (1699-1777).
+Les Mongraphies D'abbayes, de Dom Mabillon Aux éditeurs Du XIXe Siècle', in Daniel-Odon Hurel (ed.), Erudition et Commerce épistolaire: Jean Mabillon et La Tradition Monastique (Paris, 2003). - Douai Abbey, Woolhampton, 'St Gregory's Paris Library Catalogue', 129. - Weldon, 'Memorials', i, 1-4. - Weldon, 'Memorials', i, 1-4. - Robert Persons, A treatise of three conversions of England from paganisme to Christian religion ([St Omer], 1603, STC 19416).